Champions League Prediction Markets 2026 · How to Trade UCL on Kalshi

 Set your tournament winner position now

 With the round of 16 underway and eight weeks until the final, tournament winner contracts are approaching the point where prices are most informative but still potentially mispriced before the quarterfinal draw clarifies the bracket.
 If you have a view on a club that is undervalued relative to their actual probability of winning in Budapest, now is the time to build that position.
-Prices compress further as the field narrows and each remaining round produces new information that the crowd prices quickly.
+Prices compress further as the field narrows.

 02